keegk/General_Nanopore_Analysis/README.md

       - parse_into_R.sh
       - parsefilter_blasttable.R

-8) Adding the full taxonomy of reads (from Superkingdom/Domain) in R
+8) Adding the full taxonomy of reads (from superkingdom/domain to species) in R